min2ha/ukwa-site/content/target/31287/index.en.md

   "date": "2015-10-09T10:00:00",
   "open_access": true,
   "target_url": "https://pbscotland.scot/",
   "description": "This site acts as a central location for information, news and resources about Participatory Budgeting  in Scotland.
-PB Scotland has been developed by the\r\nScottish Community Development Centre (SCDC) \r\nwith funding from the Scottish Government", "end_date": null,
+PB Scotland has been developed by the\nScottish Community Development Centre (SCDC) \nwith funding from the Scottish Government", "end_date": null,
   "title": "Participatory Budgeting in Scotland ", "record_id": "20151009T100000/8YdV8Liexkps2IAyW6cxMw==",